PeerK12 Cultural & Heritage Booth Guidance for K-12 Schools

 Addressing Cultural Appropriation Concerns

 It's important to clarify misconceptions about cultural appropriation.
-For example, Jewish students may face accusations of cultural appropriation for sharing foods like hummus—foods that are part of a broader Middle Eastern heritage shared by various cultures, including those of Jewish families who have roots in the Middle East and North Africa.
-Acknowledging this shared heritage is key to fostering mutual respect and understanding.
+For example, Jewish students may face accusations of cultural appropriation for sharing foods like hummus - foods that are part of a broader Middle Eastern heritage shared by various cultures, including those of Jewish families who have roots in the Levant, the Middle East and North Africa.

 Jewish identity is rich and varied, encompassing a wide spectrum of traditions, languages, and histories.